 Volunteer in Peru at Community, Conservation and Animal Rescue Projects

-Volunteer in Peru Ethically and Responsibly with a UK registered Charity.
+Volunteering in Peru Ethically and Responsibly with a UK registered Charity.
 Indeed, Globalteer is dedicated to supporting sustainable Community, Conservation and Animal Rescue projects.
 So why not join us and volunteer to help projects work towards a better future?

-Volunteer in Peru!
+Volunteer programmes in Peru!

 In addition to be able to participate in one of these Peru volunteer programmes you are perfectly located to explore some of Latin America's most amazing place; Machu Picchu, the Sacred Valley, Lake Titicaca, the Amazon, Rainbow Mountain...
 The list goes on!

-Volunteer in the Peru Amazon
+Volunteer work in the Peru Amazon

 Let’s Get Started in Your Journey Volunteering in Peru

 Volunteer in Peru working with children at the Peru Community Project.
-Volunteer alongside local teachers at a village programme teaching English, arts, music & sports to 60 underprivileged children.
+Volunteer alongside local teachers at a village programme teaching English, arts, music & sports to 80 underprivileged children.

-Volunteer in Peru at the Dog Rescue Shelter to provide love and care to Cusco's rescued abandoned and abused dogs.
+Volunteer at the Dog Rescue Shelter to provide love and care to Cusco's rescued abandoned and abused dogs.
 Assist local staff to provide the dogs a happy and enjoyable life at the shelter.

 The Wildlife Shelter is home to many species of rescued wildlife from sloths, monkeys to birds.
 The shelter releases animals where possible and cares for those animals that cannot be released.